Tips and Tricks to Cure Your Acne For Good

 Acne sufferers can take comfort in the realization that there are worse skin conditions.
 In a study designed to allocate resources of the British National Health Care Study, researchers studied which skin conditions upset people the most.
 The researchers concluded that, at least in Britain, most people found acne more upsetting than eczema, but less upsetting than moles on the face.
 The National Health Service then allocated more resources to mole removal than to acne care or eczema.

-Coconut oil contains lauric acid, which is a natural antiseptic.
+Coconut oil contains lauric acid, which is a natural antiseptic4.
 Applied to the skin, coconut oil, even if used by itself, can remove grease, grime, soap film, and excess sebum.
 Just be sure to rinse after using it to cleanse the skin.
-Olive oil is an even better antiseptic, killing 99.999% of acne bacteria on contact.

 6. Texans can catch acne from armadillos.